Coockson/Coockson.github.io/replit.md

 - **Asset Management**: Vite handles asset optimization and bundling
 - **Environment**: Configured for Replit deployment with specific plugins

 The application follows a monorepo structure with client, server, and shared code organized in separate directories.
+For GitHub Pages deployment, only the client-side code is needed as the blog system uses local data arrays rather than a database.

 # External Dependencies